Beyond the Classroom

 Elmhurst students frequently see psychology professionals in action.
 Just as important, they get to know the psychological needs and issues in the community, and they learn real job skills.
 How?
 By working in the field as part of their course of study—in experiences like observing in a nursing home or helping teach social skills to elementary-school boys.
 The opportunities are many—and the rewards are significant.
 Psychology undergraduates can also obtain field experience through Elmhurst’s Weigand Center for Professional Excellence.

 Psychology Day at the United Nations

 Psychology Day at the United Nations (UN) is a great opportunity for both undergraduate and graduate students to experience firsthand the impact of psychological and social sciences in the world today.
-Students travel to Washington D.C. to take part in Psychology Day and listen to the discussions of thought leaders in the field.
+Students travel to New York City to take part in Psychology Day and listen to the discussions of thought leaders in the field.

 This day celebrates the field of psychology and also aims to inform the community of the contributions of psychological science to the UN’s global human rights agenda.
 It provides an opportunity for psychologists and UN representatives alike to share missions, agencies and Non-Governmental Organizations (NGO) and to discuss the role of psychology in addressing pressing global concerns.

 Psychology Day also introduces psychologists and their students to the advocacy of their peers at the UN and around the world.